diku-dk/futhark-pldi17/README.md

   `make benchmark_opencl`: Run all the benchmarks that require only OpenCL.
 This is the target you want if you are running on a non-NVIDIA system.

+  `make sanity_check`: Check whether simple OpenCL and CUDA programs can be executed and run.

+  `make sanity_check_parboil`: Check whether Parboil is available and working.